 - Practical skills such as sweeping, mopping, vacuuming, dusting, and polishing

 - Interpersonal skills

-As a professional housekeeper, it’s essential to find regular or part-time clients.
-Here are some simple tips to get cleaning jobs.
+As a professional housekeeper, it’s essential to find regular or part-time clients willing and able to pay for your services.
+Here are some simple ways to get cleaning jobs.

 1. Choose your market.